SushobhanAgrawal/hello-world2/README.txt

 If you want to use the command-line-only file transfer utility PSCP, you will probably want to put the PuTTY installation directory on your PATH.
-On Windows 7 and similar versions, you can do this at Control Panel > System and Security > System > Advanced system settings > Environment Variables.
+On Windows 7 and simrity > System > Advanced system settings > Environment Variables.

 Some versions of Windows will refuse to run HTML Help files (.CHM)